flomotlik/blog/_posts/2013-04-11-a-business-case-for-continuous-integration.markdown

 ##Automating Processes

 Repetitive manual processes are slow and prone to human error.
-[Deployment tasks should be bundled up and automated.](http://blog.codeship.io/2013/03/11/New-deployment-configuration.html) On the Codeship you can run as many deployment methods in a row as you want.
+[Deployment tasks should be bundled up and automated.](http://blog.codeship.io/2013/03/11/New-deployment-configuration.html) On the Codeship you can run as many sequential deployments as you want.

 Reducing repetitive manual processes lets you be assured that: